cosmigo/pmotion-purebasic/README.md

 The boilerplate is a code template to develop your custom file I/O on top of it.
 Although you can successfully compile the boilerplate into a DLL, it won't do anything useful unless you add to it some meaningful code (and most likely PMNG will complain about it when trying to register it, and fail to do so).

 Although the boilerplate sourcecode contain some useful comments, you'll still need to study the [File I/O Plugin Interface] documentation in order to create a plugin.
 Providing such documentation is beyond the scope of this project.

+## The Logger Module

+- [`mod_logger.pbi`][mod_logger]

+This module provides file I/O plugins with a logger Window that can be used to debug internal states and events during plugin development.
+The module exposes a few simple procedure to control the logger and print text to it.

+For a practical example of its usage, see the ["FAKE" plugin][PoC fake]:

+![screenshot log window][screenshot logger]

+## Plugin Examples

+Currently there's only the ["FAKE" plugin][PoC fake] example, mainly intended as a proof of concept demo and a reference for developers.

 # Project Status